 In order to challenge a Gym, one must simply post the appropriate form in a new thread within the Gym along with giving the thread the Challenge tag.
 Each gym has its own unique rules about what kind of Pokemon can and cannot be used, prerequisites players must meet in order to challenge, and more.
 Be sure to read the Gym rules carefully!

-Additionally, players must be familiar with the Official Battle rules, found in the Battle section of the Pokemon tab.
-These rules utilize dice rolls in order to keep things semi-random and fair.
-All Gym challenges use Official Battle rules.
+Additionally, players must be familiar with the Modded NPC Player vs Self rules, found in the Battle section of the Pokemon tab.
+These rules utilize dice rolls, word counts, and mod prompts in order to keep things semi-random and fair.
+All Gym challenges use these rules.

 If you manage to defeat a Gym, you will earn a badge as well as other awards, including OOC Gems!
 Badges are one way to prove your merit for entry to the Pokemon League Grand Tournamet to be held next year, but they are not the only method.
 They are, however, required for Trainer class characters to increase their Rank, so those characters will especially want to take on the Gyms.